 - 1. Introduction

 - \ Analysis and Interpretation of Results in the context of Monitoring and Evaluation

 - \ The importance of comparison in Monitoring and Evaluation

 - \ Applications to the case of Tourism

 - 2. Statistical inference methods for comparison

 - \ Basic concepts: statistical inference and hypothesis testing

 - \ Hypothesis specification

 - \ Test statistics and decision criteria

 - \ Test quality: error types, power and p-value

 - \ Main parametric tests

 - \ Introduction to GRETL and exercises

 - 3. Analysis of variance (ANOVA)

-- \ The ANOVA table: one-way and two-way analysis
+- \ The ANOVA table

 - \ Testing with ANOVA: t-tests and F-tests